GioBordoli/atoms-backend-api-test/API_DOCUMENTATION.md

 ## Overview

 The Requirements Analysis API provides comprehensive analysis of engineering requirements using EARS and INCOSE standards, with regulatory compliance checking.
-It replaces the existing Gumloop flow with a Flask-based backend powered by Google Gemini 2.0 Flash.
+It replaces the existing Gumloop flow with a FastAPI-based backend powered by Google Gemini 2.0 Flash.

 ## Base URL